openstack-archive/fuel-plugin-midonet/doc/content/guide.rst

    Let's explain them:

-   - **Tunnel Type**: Even you have chosen GRE tunnels on environment creation, this is a convention because the deployment that Fuel does by default is the closest to the MidoNet plugin one.
-Here you can choose between GRE or VXLAN as tunneling technology.
+   - **Tunnel Type**: Here you can choose between GRE or VxLAN as tunneling technology.
+Both are supported by MidoNet, but VxLAN is recommended for its performance.

-   - **Public Network CIDR**: This option will be the CIDR of Neutron's External Network.
-This range **MUST NOT** be the same as the *Public Network* section of the *Settings* tab of the environment.
-There is no way to control this from the plugin development, so this restriction is all up to you!
+   - **Floating Network subnet** Public Network CIDR**: This option represents the CIDR of Neutron's external network (overriding Public Network CIDR for the default Neutron ML2 plugin).
+This subnet **MUST NOT** be the same as the *Public Network* CIDR section of the *Settings* tab of the environment.
+Since there is no option to fine-tune this kind of network separation control within Fuel core, one must use MidoNet Fuel plugin settings to do it.

-   - **Public Gateway IP**: The IP address of the *Public Network CIDR*.
-It will be the Gateway IP address of the MidoNet Virtual network.
-This IP address can not be in the next section's range. .
-Recommendation: put the first IP address of the CIDR.
-There is no way to control that this IP belongs to the CIDR in from the plugin development, so be aware on the value you are setting.
+   - **Floating Network Gateway IP**: The Gateway IP address to the MidoNet Virtual IP subnet.
+This IP address is usually set to the first available IP in the subnet.
+Make sure that the address really belongs to the *Floating Network subnet* CIDR.

-   - **Floating Range Start** and **Floating Range End**: First and last IP address of the Floating range of IPs available to be used on Virtual Machines.
+   - **Floating Network Range Start** and **Floating Network Range End**:
+     First and last IP address of the Floating range of IPs available for use on virtual machines.

-   - **Local AS** Your Autonomous System number to establish a BGP connection.

-   - **BGP Peer X AS** and **BGP X IP Address**: Information needed to establish a BGP connection to remote peers.
+   - **BGP routing subnet**: IP subnet in which BGP peers resides.
+Both local and remote BGP peer IP addresses must belong to this subnet.

+   - **BGP local IP address** and **BGP local AS**: This pair of parameters identifies BGP peer local to MidoNet gateway.
+They are usually given by ISP to be set into your networking equipment (in this case your MidoNet gateway) by the network administrators.
+"AS number" stands for Autonomous System Number.

+   - **BGP peer IP address** and **BGP peer AS**: This pair of parameters usually identifies BGP peer on the side of your ISP.
+They are usually given by ISP to be set into your BGP peer so that those peers know where to find each other.

 Assign Roles to Nodes
 ---------------------